Visual UGC Docs

 Localize Widgets

 The variable data-tag-group allows for clients to define what Locale information should be displayed for a particular Widget.
-The possible values for this variable are defined as part of the Product Feed setup and only apply for customers who are importing more than one Product Feed.
+The possible values for this variable are defined as part of the Product Feed setup and only apply to customers who are importing more than one Product Feed.

-Customers can also use the Custom Code Editor to further localise the widget using Java Script.
+Customers can also use the Custom Code Editor to further localize the widget using JavaScript.
 An example of how to localize the copy of the Load More button is documented here.